 Usually, if you are a professional you will have your rooms light up ‘correctly’…I say correctly because we all make mistakes sometimes lol not talking from past experience or anything but anyway…

-So when done incorrectly like nobody here, definitely not the writer of this tutorial has ever done you can get some weird reflections and color that shouldn’t be there, whatever the problem is we’ll be taking a look at my basic way to fixing these problems when finding and when occurred.
+So when done incorrectly like nobody here, definitely not the writer of this tutorial has ever done you can get some weird reflections and color that shouldn’t be there.
+By installing the Lightroom presets, whatever the problem is, we’ll be taking a look at my basic way of fixing these.
+I’ll show how in this Lightroom Tutorial.

 The first mission I’m going to do is take a look at the White Balance and see if I can improve it any.

 For this, we’re going to be taking a look at Lightroom automatic white balance correction tool.